8igMac/diglett/README.md

 ```
 $ docker run -d --restart unless-stopped --name diglett -p 3210:80 diglett:latest
 ```
+- Wait a few seconds for the application to download some machine learning model file in the container.
+You can check the download progress with `docker logs -f diglett`.
+- Interactive API documentation check [http://localhost:3210/docs/](http://localhost:3210/docs)

 ## Setup local development environment
 - Install dependency `portaudio19`